 (b) in relation to the GGP — the standard form agreement, titled “Standard Form Agreement — Warehousing Method — GGP”, most recently published in the Gazette prior to the gas producer proposing, under regulation 23(3), that the relevant effect be dealt with by the warehousing method.

-27. Standard form agreements — publishing requirements
+27. Standard form agreements: publishing requirements

 For the purposes of section 8(7) of the Act, a standard form agreement must be published in the Gazette.